kettleswordfang/gunslingermod/README.md

 *mean i'd have to change ALL the ammo types for disassembling - why not just have the guns fire a new type of ammo? then the kit is for that. and for disassembling them, so you can upgrade them.
 training gun could not have a brass catcher - or allow one to be added - so you have to be careful picking up the casings, as there's only a limited amount.
 at a higher level of fabrication + marksman + pistol then you could make them, again with the kit? or with anvil and shit? probably the latter, as they'd be powerful.*

+I do not aim with my hand.
+He who aims with his hand has
+forgotten the face of his father.
+**I aim with my eye.
+(PER bonus)**

+I do not shoot with my hand.
+He who shoots with his hand has
+forgotten the face of his father.

+**I shoot with my mind.
+(INT + [ifpossible:skill, else:something])**

+I do not kill with my weapon.
+He who kills with his weapon has
+forgotten the face of his father.

+**I kill with my heart. (massive damage bonus)**